Automate the Flow#

 Let’s take a closer look at what should be a successful scenario run.

-3. The scenario’s build step triggered a job.
-Click to open it, and see that there was Nothing to do for it.
+The scenario’s build step triggered a job.
+Click on the job for the build step, and see that there was Nothing to do for it.

 The data in the Flow has not changed.
-Not surprisingly then, the scenario was able to verify the Record count in range rule.
+Not surprisingly then, the scenario was first able to successfully verify the Record count in range rule.
 This is the same result as when you directly tested the rule on the dataset.
-With this verification step done, the scenario could move on to the build step.
+With this verification step done, the scenario could proceed to the build step.

 Tip